Creating Apptainer (formerly known as Singularity) Images from Dockerfiles

 docker push <your_dockerhub_account_name>/<your_image_name>

-The Docker image is now available to be pulled into ERIStwo/Singularity as described previously.
+The Docker image is now available to be pulled into ERIStwo/Apptainer as described previously.

 Go to KB0041278 in the IS Service Desk